-The high cost of housing continues to be a major concern of Massachusetts residents.
-Respondents to a recent UMass Donahue Institute/CHAPA Housing Poll reported the cost of housing makes it hard to make ends meet; causes them to seriously consider moving out of Massachusetts; prevents elderly residents from staying in their town and young families from moving in; hurts the local economy because businesses are having a harder time finding and keeping workers; and prevents municipal workers from living in the towns they serve.
+In previous polls, such as the UMass Donahue Institute/CHAPA Housing Poll, respondents reported the cost of housing makes it hard to make ends meet; causes them to seriously consider moving out of Massachusetts; prevents elderly residents from staying in their town and young families from moving in; hurts the local economy because businesses are having a harder time finding and keeping workers; and prevents municipal workers from living in the towns they serve.
 The national definition of housing affordability assumes that a home is affordable to its owners if their monthly housing costs, a mortgage payment, property taxes, and house insurance, do not exceed 30% of their monthly gross income.
 When households pay more than 30% of their gross income for housing costs, they are classified as "housing cost burdened."

 Affordable housing opportunities help Fairhaven attract and retain talented employees upon whom the Town depends to provide high-quality public services.
+This is especially relevant as according to the 2021 American Community Survey 5-Year Estimates, 31% of Fairhaven's population works in education, health care, social assistance, or public administration.

-The average price of homes and rental units in Fairhaven has risen beyond what many Town employees, first-time homebuyers, and renters are able to afford.
-Fairhaven's 100% median household income was \$77,180 for a family of four (HUD 2019).
-Under conventional loan underwriting standards and a 10% down payment, homebuyers at Fairhaven's 80% median household income of \$61,700 for a family of four (HUD 2019) can afford a purchase price of about \$180,000 or a monthly rent of \$1,542.
-The average assessed value of a single-family home in Fairhaven in FY 2017 was \$264,074 whereas in FY 2021 it jumped to \$319,583.
+However, the average price of homes and rental units in Fairhaven has risen beyond what many Town employees, first-time homebuyers, and renters are able to afford.
+Presently, the New Bedford Metro Area's 100% median household income was \$87,700 for a family of four (HUD 2023).
+Under conventional loan underwriting standards and a 10% down payment, homebuyers at Fairhaven's 80% median household income of \$70,160 for a family of four (2023 CPA Affordable Housing Income Limits) can afford a purchase price of about \$215,000 or a monthly rent of \$1,637, which is slightly above the HUD's FY203 Fair Market Rent estimate of \$1,560 for a Three Bedroom Apartment in the New Bedford Metro Area.

+However, rising housing prices make purchasing a home an increasingly difficult challenge for families in the area.
+As a look at recent trends, the average assessed value of a single-family home in Fairhaven in FY 2017 was \$264,074 whereas in FY 2021 it jumped to \$319,583.
 That's a \$55,509 or 21% increase in five years.
-Given the extremely active housing market it will be interesting to see the average assessed value of a single-family home for FY2022, which should be available in December.
+This trend has only accelerated further, as in FY2023 the average value had risen to \$394,058, which an increase of \$74,475 or 23% in just two years and reaching nearly double what a family earning the 80% median household income can reasonably afford.
+Trends such as these only reinforce the need for affordable housing.

 A 1969 State law, called the Comprehensive Permit Law, created a standard for communities to provide a minimum of 10% of their housing inventory as affordable units.
-According to the Subsidized Housing Inventory of June 2015, the Massachusetts Department of Housing and Community Development certified 473 or 6.8% of Fairhaven's 7,003 dwelling units as deed-restricted affordable housing.
-By December 2020 Fairhaven had increased to 495 units or 7.1% as deed-restricted affordable housing.
-That leaves Fairhaven 205 affordable units short of the State's goal of 10% low- or moderate-income housing units.
-Updated numbers are not available at this time but the Town just added 52 residential units at the old Oxford School that should count towards this.
+According to the Subsidized Housing Inventory of June 2023, the Massachusetts Executive Office of Housing and Livable Communities certified 495 or 6.89% of Fairhaven's 7,189 dwelling units as deed-restricted affordable housing.
+That leaves Fairhaven 224 affordable units short of the State's goal of 10% low- or moderate-income housing units.
 The Town of Fairhaven Master Plan Fairhaven 2040, "2007 Affordable Housing Strategy" report and "2009 Housing Needs Assessment & Affordable Housing Action Plan" provide more detailed information and should be referred to for additional discussion of community housing.